 - Problems may surface at times but most children make good progress in their adoptive families.

 All adopted children need to have information about their birth families and some will have ongoing contact (often through an annual exchange of letters) with their birth family and previous carers.
 Talking about an adopted child’s past including their birth family with openness, honesty and sensitivity will help them thrive and flourish.

 The care system can be the start of a disruptive and difficult journey for babies and young children.

-Early permanence planning is a child centred adoption process whereby we aim to avoid that and instead give a baby the best chance of a settled and secure life.
-This is called fostering to adopt and we achieve this early permanence by approving adopters to become foster carers to take a younger child whilst the court makes a decision about whether a child can safely return to their birth family.
+Early permanence planning is a child centred adoption process where we aim to avoid that and instead give a baby the best chance of a settled and secure life.
+This is called fostering to adopt.
+We achieve this early permanence by approving adopters to become foster carers to take a younger child.
+This is while the court decides if a child can safely return to their birth family.

 We are careful which children we consider suitable for this type of adoption and we have to be confident that adoption is the likely outcome for the child due to a range of factors within the birth family.

 If the court agrees that the child should be adopted and the adoption agency approves the ‘match’ between the carers as adopters and the child, then the placement becomes an adoption placement.

 The advantages of fostering to adopt for children are: